Read Black History To Find Your Purpose

 You can read many books to further your knowledge of black history.

 Take Dr. Artika R. Tyner, attorney at law, for example.

 She is proof that lawyers are people, too.

 In a spirit of altruistic activism, she has launched a drive to fund the creation and publication of Making A Difference: The Story of Miss Freedom Fighter, Esquire, a children’s book that makes a difference.

 Its purpose is to offer a product addressing a compelling issue, the lack of reading material geared to minority youth.

-Also, it doesn’t take scholarly research to observe that reading, fundamental as ever, is essential to all children acquiring an education.
+Also, it doesn’t take scholarly research to observe that reading, as fundamental as ever, is essential to all children’s education.

 Author, educator, public speaker, justice advocate, and founding CEO of Planting People, Growing Justice Leadership Institute, Tyner wrote Making A Difference to help change this.